aiforged/docs/docs/custom-service-code/basemodule/enums/dictionarylookupmethod.md

 * Pattern-based grouping or variable naming conventions.

-Tip:
+!!! tip

-* Anchor your regex (^, $) for precision and performance.
+    Anchor your regex (^, $) for precision and performance.

 ***

 #### None

-Value: 4
+Value: `4`

+Description:
-Description: Disables dictionary-based matching; input is not matched against dictionary entries.
+Disables dictionary-based matching; input is not matched against dictionary entries.

 Usage: